Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Queue-based Contrastive Learning for Bias Reduction

-However, sampling will still incur non-negligible overheads, e.g.\ communication costs, in a distributed environment~\cite{negative_distribute}.
-We thus adopt a queue-based design~\cite{moco} that avoids explicitly performing sampling, as shown in Figure~\ref{fig:clrec}b and Figure~\ref{fig:clrec}c.
-To be specific, we maintain a first-in first-out (FIFO) queue $\mathcal{Q}$, which has a fixed capacity and can store $|\mathcal{Q}|$ examples.
-Given a new batch to process, we first enqueue the positive examples $y$ (or their representations $g_\theta(y)$) encountered in the present batch into $\mathcal{Q}$.
-We then use the examples stored in the queue as $\{y_i\}_{i=0}^L$ (including one positive example and $L$ negative examples) to compute the denominator of the contrastive loss (Eq.~\ref{eq:clrec}) for the present batch.
+\paragraph{Designs of Queue-based Contrastive Learning} We maintain a first-in first-out (FIFO) queue $\mathcal{Q}$, which has a fixed capacity and can store $|\mathcal{Q}|$ examples.
+Given a new batch to process, we first enqueue the positive examples $y$ (or their representations $\mathbf{g}_\theta(y)$) encountered in the present batch into $\mathcal{Q}$.
+We then use the examples stored in the queue to serve as $\{y\}\cup\{y_i\}_{i=1}^L$ (the positive example and $L$ negative examples) when computing the denominator of the contrastive loss (Eq.~\ref{eq:clrec}) for the present batch.
 In a distributed setting, each worker maintains its own queue locally to avoid communication costs.
-When the queue size $|\mathcal{Q}|$ is equal to the batch size, our implementation is then equivalent to sampling negative examples from the present batch~\cite{sohn2016npairmc,gru4rec,chen2017sampling} (see Figure~\ref{fig:clrec}a).
+When the queue size $|\mathcal{Q}|$ is equal to the batch size, our implementation is then equivalent to sampling negative examples from the present batch~\citep{sohn2016npairmc,gru4rec,chen2017sampling} (see Figure~\ref{fig:clrec}a).
 In general, we need thousands of negative samples to achieve satisfying performance.
-We therefore use a large queue size, but with a small batch size to prevent out-of-memory, e.g.\ batch size $=256$ and queue size $=2560$.
+We thus use a large queue size, but with a small batch size to save memory, e.g.\ batch size $=256$ and queue size $=2,560$.

-With the implementation that caches $g_\theta(y)$ (see Figure~\ref{fig:clrec}c), we can no longer back-propagate through the negative examples from the previous batches, though we can still back-propagate through the negative examples from the present batch.
+\paragraph{Queue-based Caching and its Efficiency in Encoding Complex Features} With the implementation that stores the encoded results $\mathbf{g}_\theta(y)$ in the queue (see Figure~\ref{fig:clrec}c), we can no longer back-propagate through the negative examples from the previous batches, though we can still back-propagate through the negative examples from the present batch.
 As a result, we find that the total training steps required for convergence mildly increase.
 However, since each training step will take much less time to compute (and less communication costs in a distributed training setting), the total running time can still be greatly reduced if the features of the negative items are expensive to encode, e.g.\ if the features contain raw images, texts, or even structured data such as a knowledge graph.